danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 - **Convention-driven**: Job names follow a predictable pattern (`{attribute}_syncer`)
 - **Decoupled**: The model doesn't need to know about specific job classes

-## The Cost of Cleverness
+## The Cost of Flexibility

-Here's the problem: while this code works perfectly from a technical standpoint, it creates significant friction for long-term maintenance.
+While this code works perfectly from a technical standpoint, it creates significant friction for long-term maintenance.

 ### Discoverability